openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 # Model Optimizer Frequently Asked Questions  {#openvino_docs_MO_DG_prepare_model_Model_Optimizer_FAQ}

-If your question is not covered by the topics below, use the [OpenVINO&trade; Support page](https://software.intel.com/en-us/openvino-toolkit/documentation/get-started), where you can participate on a free forum.
+If your question is not covered by the topics below, use the [OpenVINO Support page](https://software.intel.com/en-us/openvino-toolkit/documentation/get-started), where you can participate on a free forum.

 #### 1. What does the message "[ ERROR ]: Current caffe.proto does not contain field" mean? <a name="question-1"></a>